Climate-based pea planting guide for Terre Haute, Indiana

 Typical days to maturity 55–65

-Gardeners usually sow outdoors around March 18.
+Peas are usually sown directly outdoors around March 18, with a typical local planting window of March 18 to April 1.
 Most varieties need about 55–65 days to reach maturity.

 Peas usually perform easily with normal timing in Terre Haute.
 What matters most is how planting date shapes tenderness, bolt resistance, and the kind of harvest you want.

-Best local strategy: Plant on time and manage for tenderness, bolt resistance, and harvest timing; season length is rarely the limiting factor here.
+Best local strategy: Plant on time, then manage for tenderness, bolt resistance, and the harvest style you want.

 Can Peas Mature in Terre Haute?